sobolevn/my-talks/README.md

 - `elixir`
 - Management in IT

-If want to **invite** me to speak at your event, please feel free to email me.
+If you want to **invite** me to speak at your event, please feel free to email me.

 ## Upcoming events